 Stephanie Bell-Rose was elected to Knight Foundation’s board of trustees in 2011.
 She is the chair of the Audit Committee and serves on the Governance and Investment Committees.

-The TIAA-CREF Institute produces original research and insights on issues pertaining to financial security and organizational effectiveness for the educational, non-profit and public sectors.
-Through studies, knowledge-sharing convenings, award programs and strategic collaborations, the Institute promotes thought leadership, and informs decision-making across sectors served by TIAA-CREF.
+The TIAA Institute produces original research and insights on issues pertaining to financial security and organizational effectiveness for the educational, nonprofit and public sectors.
+Through studies, knowledge-sharing convenings, award programs and strategic collaborations, the Institute promotes thought leadership, and informs decision-making across sectors served by TIAA.

-Bell-Rose is a trustee of the Executive Leadership Council Foundation, the American Museum of Natural History, John S. and James L. Knight Foundation, the Council on Foundations and the Public Welfare Foundation.
+Bell-Rose is also a trustee of the Executive Leadership Council Foundation, the American Museum of Natural History, the Council on Foundations and the Public Welfare Foundation.
 She is a member of the Council on Foreign Relations and the Economic Club of New York.

-Bell-Rose’s other awards include the John F. Kennedy School of Government Alumni Achievement Award and Crain’s New York Business “100 Most Influential Women in New York City, 2007.”
+Bell-Rose’s other awards include the John F. Kennedy School of Government Alumni Achievement Award and Crain’s New York Business’s “100 Most Influential Women in New York City, 2007.”

 She received A.B., J.D. and M.P.A. degrees from Harvard University.